dmytro-feshchenko/smart-chat/README.md

 The backend is powered by 4 microservices, all of witch happen to be written in Go as RESTful APIs.

  * Channels Service: Provides information about existing channels.
+[Not yet]
  * Messages Service: Provides communicating information.
+[Not yet]
  * Users Service: Provides messages for users by communicating with other services.
  * Web Service: Represents web interface for customer.